tldr-pages/tldr/pages/common/shfmt.md

 `shfmt --list {{path/to/directory}}`

-- Write result to file instead of printing to terminal
+- Write result to file instead of printing to terminal:

 `shfmt --write {{path/to/file}}`

-- Simplify the code
+- Simplify the code:

 `shfmt --simplify {{path/to/file}}`